Birthday lunch, dinner with friends.

 Falafel with tabhouli.
 Tossed with greens, lemon tahini, and red pepper hot sauce.

-This falafel salad ($16) is one of the kind.
+This falafel salad ($16) is one of the kind and a true speciality of this raw vegan restaurant.
 It doesn’t happen all too often that I get the maximum satisfaction from just one dish.
 This salad is so delicious that I had it t least 10 times during our time in NYC.
 The tabbouleh is light and well seasoned.
 The falafel are the best ever.
 Hearty, nutty, meaty, with the Mediterranean flavor you would expect, plus a touch of sweetness.
 On the outside dense, on the inside moist.
 So delicious.
 I wish I could eat a plate full of falafel balls, but honestly, after eating 3-4 of them, I’m full.
 This salad goes straight onto my fav food list!
 Check it out if you want to know what else I loved eating.

 Spicy sun-dried tomato filling, corn cilantro guacamole, tomato-lime salsa, cashew sour cream.